PufferFinance/website-docs/docs/validator-tickets.md

 - **Addresses Lazy NoOps**: Traditional bonded models do not fully disincentivize NoOps from denying the pool rewards by going offline frequently.
 With VTs, NoOps are naturally incentivized to perform their best since their upfront payment cannot be recouped through subpar performance.

-- **Slash Resistant**:
-  With a combination of just 1 ETH collateral, favorable NoOp incentives, and Puffer's [anti-slashing technology](/technology/secure-signer), the risk of staker ETH getting penalized from an irresponsible NoOp is considerably reduced.

 - **MEV Lottery**: NoOps can participate in the MEV lottery, an attractive proposition for many, without having to lock up 32 ETH.
 This opens the door for more NoOps to benefit from potential MEV gains, further incentivizing participation.

 **Cons**

 - **Novelty**: VTs introduce a new paradigm in the staking industry.
 While innovation can be beneficial, it also comes with the challenge of gaining trust amidst established practices.

 - **Increased Capital**: VTs requires more upfront ETH compared to just having a bond.
-Yet, this concern is substantially offset as Puffer offers the lowest bond ($1$ ETH) among all permissionless LSPs, making the added ETH requirement relatively small in the overall context.
+Yet, this concern is substantially offset as Puffer offers the lowest bond (2 ETH) among all permissionless LSPs, making the added ETH requirement relatively small in the overall context.

 - **Pricing VTs**: Although PoS rewards maintain stability, they are influenced by market dynamics (execution rewards) and fluctuations in the validator set size (consensus rewards).
 However, since VTs are equal to a validator-day and are repriced daily, volatility is mitigated.
 Additionally, VTs are liquid and can be traded on the secondary market.